 Why Invest in Inverness, Capital of the Highlands?

-The economy here runs on a mix that would surprise anyone who thinks of Inverness as just a tourist town.
+The economy runs on a broader base than the tourist-town label suggests, and it shows in the £39,740 median wage that sits above the Great Britain figure.
 Raigmore Hospital is the main acute hospital for the entire Highland region and one of the city's largest employers.
-The University of the Highlands and Islands has its main campus in Inverness, bringing students and academic staff into the local rental market.
-Highland Council is headquartered in the city.
-The public sector provides a layer of employment stability that most Highland towns lack.
+UHI Inverness, the University of the Highlands and Islands campus in the city, brings students and academic staff into the local rental market.
+Highland Council is headquartered here, and the fast-growing renewable-energy sector centred on the Cromarty Firth is adding a new layer of skilled, well-paid work.
+That public and energy-sector employment gives Inverness a stability most Highland towns lack.

 - Median annual salary: £39,740 (Highland), £39,905 (Scotland), £39,125 (Great Britain)

-- Key employment sectors: Healthcare, tourism, public sector, higher education, renewable energy
+- Key employment sectors: Healthcare, public administration, higher education, tourism, renewable energy

 Source: Scotland's Census 2022, Nomis Labour Market Profile (ASHE 2025, Employment Oct 2024-Sep 2025)

-Highland's employment rate of 69.6% sits well below the Great Britain average of 75.6%.
-The unemployment rate is statistically suppressed, meaning the sample size is too small for reliable reporting.
-In practical terms, that suppression usually indicates very low unemployment.
-Highland is a large rural area with lower workforce participation rates driven by demographics (retirement, seasonal work, self-employment not captured in standard surveys) rather than a lack of jobs.
-Inverness itself, as the urban hub, has higher economic activity than the Highland average.
+Highland's employment rate of 74.4% sits a little below the Great Britain average of 75.6%.
+This is a large rural council area, where lower workforce participation is driven partly by demographics, retirement, seasonal work, and self-employment that standard surveys capture unevenly, rather than by a shortage of jobs.
+Inverness itself, as the urban hub, runs a higher rate of economic activity than the Highland average, and the incoming Freeport and campus jobs are aimed squarely at the working-age base.

 Regeneration and Investment in Inverness

-Inverness is in the middle of an investment cycle that stretches from a castle on the hill to a freeport on the coast.
-The £315 million Inverness and Highland City-Region Deal has already delivered visible changes to the city centre, and the Green Freeport designation adds a generational employment pipeline.
+Inverness sits at the centre of an investment cycle that runs from a castle on the hill to a freeport on the coast.
+The £315 million Inverness and Highland City-Region Deal has already delivered visible change to the city centre, and the Green Freeport designation adds a generational employment pipeline that did not exist during the last property cycle.

-- Inverness and Cromarty Firth Green Freeport (operational, £25 million seed funding): Scotland's first Green Freeport, positioned as an international hub for offshore wind and renewable energy.
-The freeport covers the Port of Inverness with tax incentives, simplified customs, and simplified planning.
-Projected to create over 11,000 long-term jobs and attract £6.5 billion in total investment over 25 years.
-Sumitomo Electric has committed a £350 million subsea cable facility.
-Highland Council has approved nine housing sites for over 7,900 new homes to support growth.
+- Inverness and Cromarty Firth Green Freeport (operational): Scotland's first Green Freeport, positioned as an international hub for offshore wind and renewable-energy manufacturing across the Port of Inverness, the Cromarty Firth ports, and the Inverness Campus.
+It is projected to create 11,300 long-term jobs and attract £6.5 billion of investment over 25 years, with Highland Council approving nine housing sites for over 7,900 new homes to support the growth.
 Updates at Inverness and Cromarty Firth Green Freeport.

-- Inverness Campus Phase 2 (approved, planning permission December 2025): The second phase of Highlands and Islands Enterprise's innovation and enterprise park on the eastern edge of the city.
-Phase 1 attracted over £180 million of investment from an initial £25 million outlay and supports approximately 1,000 jobs.
-Phase 2 covers 27 acres of the remaining 116 undeveloped acres.
-Part of the site falls within the Green Freeport zone.
+- Inverness Campus Phase 2 (planning permission in principle, December 2025): The second and final phase of Highlands and Islands Enterprise's innovation park on the eastern edge of the city, covering part of the 116 undeveloped acres of the 215-acre campus, with 27 acres inside the Green Freeport zone.
+The campus already supports around 1,000 jobs and has leveraged more than £180 million of further investment from an initial £25 million outlay since 2007.
 Updates at Highlands and Islands Enterprise.

 City Centre and Retail Investment

-- Eastgate Shopping Centre Transformation (completed): An £8.5 million refurbishment of Inverness's main shopping centre, including new retailers, upgraded parking technology, and LED lighting.
-Major chains including HMV, Next, and Card Factory have recommitted to the centre.
-Increased footfall in 2023-2024 signals confidence in Inverness as a retail destination.
+- Eastgate Shopping Centre transformation (complete, £8.5 million): A refurbishment of Inverness's main shopping centre, with new retailers, upgraded parking technology, and LED lighting, and recommitments from chains including HMV, Next, and Card Factory.
+Higher footfall through 2023 and 2024 points to renewed confidence in the city as a retail destination.
 Updates at STV News.

-- City Centre Masterplan and Streetscape Transformation (proposed): Highland Council is developing a masterplan for the next phase of city centre regeneration, building on the completed Castle Experience and Victorian Market renovation.
-Plans include shopfront design standards, streetscape upgrades, enhanced greenspaces, and a pilot project on the Lombard Street corridor.
+- City Centre Masterplan and streetscape transformation (proposed): Highland Council is developing a masterplan for the next phase of city-centre regeneration, building on the completed Castle Experience and Victorian Market renovation, with shopfront design standards, streetscape upgrades, greenspaces, and a pilot on the Lombard Street corridor.
 A cross-party stakeholder group is co-developing the options.
 Updates at Highland Council.

 Inverness Property Market Analysis